 - The service: There’s a reason why this resort has kept its AAA Five-Diamond rating for the last 21 out of 23 years.
 All of the employees I encountered are super friendly and seem happy and get this… there’s over 1,100 of them!

-- The pools: There’s five heated swimming pools.
+- The pools: There are five heated swimming pools.
 Enough said.

 - Golf: You can tee off on two championship golf courses, one of which plays host to the PGA TOUR’S Waste Management Phoenix Open.
 Such a bummer I didn’t get to tear up the course myself.